gitaaron/combined_dep/README.md

 This is a spike to think about how to solve the problem of having third party modules depending on a module that is already minified in a base project.

-Lets say I create a project :
+Lets say I create a project (original):

     www/